 Australian law also states that a couple cannot be married more than once and cannot be married in Australia if they have already been married under the law of another country.
 However, under the Marriage Act 1961, there is nothing prohibiting a couple from having another religious ceremony after they have been married, but it cannot purport to be a ceremony of marriage and no documents can be prepared or filed in relation to the religious ceremony.

 The Australian national is considered as the applicant and he/she needs to come in person to apply for a Certificate of No Impediment.
 It is not compulsory for the intended spouse to visit the Consulate.
 The CNI application form is available by following the link - https://smartraveller.gov.au/services/legalising-documents/pages/overseas.aspx.

 Supporting identification and evidence must be submitted with the CNI form for both the applicant and the intended spouse.
 The applicant will need to provide his/her valid original passport with their application for a CNI.
 The intended spouse can provide a valid passport or any other valid government identification which provides evidence of their full name, date of birth, place of birth and nationality as a valid form of identification.
 Multiple government issued identifications can be accepted to satisfy this requirement.

 If either party is divorced or widowed, the relevant original decree absolute or original death certificate needs to be provided.
 The only divorce decree acceptable by the Australian Consulate-General is the one issued by the court of law of that country.

-Please note that if there is any doubt that your intended marriage will be recognised by Australian authorities, you should consult a lawyer as Consular Officers are unable to determine that on your behalf.
+Please note that if there is any doubt that your intended marriage will be recognised by Australian authorities, you should consult a lawyer as officers at the Australian Consulate-General, Mumbai are unable to determine this on your behalf.